Inkrato/inkrato/README.md

 #### POST /api/unvote/:id

 Reset your vote on a post (sets it to neither an upvote or a downvote).
 You can vote up, down or not at all on a post.
-Only your last voting action on counts (if you cange your vote, your previous votes are discarded).
+Only your last voting action on counts (if you change your vote, your previous votes are discarded).

 Pass the postId (a number) in place of ':id' and it will return a JSON response with the updated total score, upvotes and downvotes for that post.